Zenduty/zabbix-zenduty-script/README.md

 5. On the following Media Type configuration page, enter “Zenduty” for Name, Select script in "type" and write the name of the file which you have pasted in AlertScriptPath.

-6. Click the Add link in the Script parameters box three times to create three configurable parameters for the script, and enter the following template values for the three parameters in exactly the following order:
+6. Click the Add link in the Script parameters box two times to create two configurable parameters for the script, and enter the following template values for the two parameters in exactly the following order:
   ```
   {ALERT.SENDTO}
   {ALERT.SUBJECT}